Essential Community Health Clinics Step Up Vaccination Efforts in Pandemic

-After almost two years into the COVID-19 global pandemic, Clínica Romero continues its advocacy for the equitable distribution of the COVID-19 vaccination as it serves residents in Pico-Union/Westlake and Boyle Heights/East LA, two neighborhoods disproportionately impacted by the pandemic.
-To date, Clínica Romero has provided over 20,000 vaccinations through events at local partner sites, including churches and schools.
-They continue to deliver regular Telehealth and Teledentistry visits to patients, provide hot meals, food vouchers, and financial assistance to low-income families and distribute masks, sanitizers, and face shields to street vendors and individuals experiencing homelessness.
+After almost two years into the global pandemic, Clínica Romero continues its advocacy for the equitable distribution of the COVID-19 vaccination as it serves residents in Pico-Union/Westlake and Boyle Heights/East L.A., which have been disproportionately impacted.
+To date, Clínica Romero has provided more than 20,000 vaccinations through events at local partner sites, including churches and schools.
+It continues to offer regular telehealth and teledentistry visits to patients, provide hot meals, food vouchers, and financial assistance to low-income families, and distribute masks, sanitizers, and face shields to street vendors and individuals experiencing homelessness.

-On November 17, 2021, Clínica Romero held a virtual COVID-19 Recovery Fundraiser highlighting their brand-new space in partnership with the Lanterman Regional Center, expanding Clínica Romero's outreach and services.
-Their new exam rooms at the Alvarado clinic site serve children and adults with developmental disabilities and specialized health care needs who face many barriers to accessing high-quality health care.
-The fundraiser included a special COVID-19 update by Los Angeles County Public Health Director Dr. Barbara Ferrer regarding Clínica Romero's essential impact on the community during the COVID-19 pandemic.
-Community health centers like Clínica Romero served as a lifeline to residents throughout the pandemic and continue to play a crucial role in diagnosis, vaccination, and outreach to educate and serve the public.
+On November 17, Clínica Romero held a virtual COVID-19 Recovery Fundraiser highlighting its new space in partnership with the Lanterman Regional Center, which expands the clinic's outreach and services.
+Its new exam rooms at the Alvarado clinic site serve children and adults with developmental disabilities and specialized needs who face many barriers to accessing high-quality health care.
+The fundraiser included a COVID-19 update by Los Angeles County Public Health Director Dr. Barbara Ferrer regarding Clínica Romero's essential impact on the community during the pandemic.
+Community health centers such as Clínica Romero served as a lifeline to residents throughout the pandemic and continue to play a crucial role in diagnosis, vaccination, and outreach to educate and serve the public.